 The Italian Greyhound Club of America is a national organization affiliated with the American Kennel Club.
 The organization aims to educate the public about the dog breed and uphold breed standards.
-They hold obedience, conformation, and rescue events for their members.
+They hold obedience, confirmation, and rescue events for their members.

 More About This Dog Breed